yassinbouasri/dependency-injection-attributes/sfcasts/asalias.md

 for the last request.
 We can see that the logic from `ButtonRemote` *is* still being called.
 And if we check out the "Logs" panel, we see the messages!

-The two remote classes have the same methods, which this is a sign that we could use a common interface.
+The two remote classes have the same methods, this is a sign that we could use a common interface.
 Create a new class in `src/Remote/` called `RemoteInterface`.
 Copy the `press()` method *stub* from `LoggerRemote` and paste it here.
 Do the same for `buttons()`.